 It may take as much as 6 weeks after you have taken your language test for the test center to issue your results.
 Please bear this in mind when planning your English test.

 If you have taken an IELTS or TOEFL test, but have not yet received the official test score report, you may upload and send your results from the internet, including your username and password from your TOEFL account (preferable typed and not written) or the TRF number from your IELTS test.
 TU/e will then verify your results on the IELTS or TOEFL website.
 Keep in mind that we need to be able to verify your English test results before the final deadline of application.

 As it may take a considerable amount of time before you receive your test results, we advise you to register for the test of your choice months before starting your application.

 The language test results may not be older than 2 years.

-- Students who have followed their previous education with English as the sole language of instruction for at least their entire Bachelor's degree program in the following countries are exempted from the requirement to submit one of the above-mentioned language tests: Australia, Canada, Ireland, New Zealand, UK and USA.
+- Students who have followed at least their entire Bachelor’s degree or the last 3 years of their High School in the following countries are exempted for the requirement to submit one of the above-mentioned language tests: Australia, Canada, Ireland, New Zealand, UK and USA.

 - Students who have gained a diploma at the Dutch vwo level (pre-university education level).

 - Students with an Algemeen Secundair Onderwijs (ASO) diploma from a a pre-university education level in Flanders.